Aariz27/CW2025/README.md

 - Level system (10 levels, adaptive difficulty)
 - Ghost piece (semi-transparent preview, real-time updates)
 - High score tracking (persistent storage)
+- Visual feedback effects (shockwave flash and brick bounce on line clears)
 - Comprehensive test suite (200+ tests across 35+ files)

 ---

 ## Conclusion

 This project demonstrates application of SOLID principles and design patterns to transform a legacy codebase.
-The refactoring work has focused on improving code organization, maintainability, and extensibility while adding meaningful gameplay enhancements like the level system, ghost piece preview, hard drop functionality, and high score tracking.
+The refactoring work has focused on improving code organization, maintainability, and extensibility while adding meaningful gameplay enhancements like the level system, ghost piece preview, hard drop functionality, high score tracking, and visual feedback effects.

 All implemented features so far are fully functional and tested.
 The codebase is well-organized and structured for maintainability.
 Several unexpected technical challenges have been encountered and resolved during development, particularly around UI responsiveness, test framework compatibility, and JavaFX threading requirements.